BrNi05/FaStQL/README.md

   - You can connect to a database in multiple ways.
     - Enter a whole connection string, like `uname@//rapid.eik.bme.hu:1521/szglab`.
     - Enter only a username, like `myuname`.
 FaStQL will expand it like: `myuname@//rapid.eik.bme.hu:1521/szglab`.
-    - If you connected to a database before, just press connect, as FaStQL remembers the last connection string.
+    - If you connected to a database before, just press connect (on `Enter` in the input field), as FaStQL remembers the last connection string.

   - Press Connect.

 - **RUN**

-  - Enter the path to the script you want to run, relative to the `output` folder.
+  - Enter the path to the script you want to run, relative to the host `output` folder.
-  - If you leave the field empty, the placeholder path will be used by default.
+  - If you leave the field empty, the placeholder path will be used by default (with `output/` prepended).
   - You can omit the extension (`.sql`), FaStQL will append it.

 - **SPOOL**

   - Spool: ✔ / ✖:
     - ✖: spooling is currently disabled.
     - Enter the path to the spool file you want to use, relative to the `output` folder.
-If the path does not exists, FaStQL will create it.
+If the path (and/or file) does not exists, FaStQL will create it.
     - If you leave the field empty, the placeholder path will be used by default.

     - ✔: spooling is currently enabled - just press the button to disable it.